 One well-known psychic investigator, Peter James, said that there were 100s of spirits still aboard The Queen Mary, making it one of the most haunted places in the world.
-Peter James led a ghost tour, starting in 1991.
-James was aboard the Queen Mary around 1000 times before he died in 2007, speaking to many of the spirits still here.
-Listed below are some of the possible reasons why so many spirits are residents on the Queen Mary.
+James led a ghost tour, starting in 1991.
+He was personally aboard the Queen Mary around 1,000 times before he died in 2007, speaking to many of the spirits still here.

-Experiencing a violent murder or execution at the hands of another inadvertently because of their own choices, can cause the murdered to be restless, wanting restitution, justice, have their story told or sometimes wanting to participate in this world as best they can in order to make amends for their past behavior that got them killed.
+Experiencing a violent murder at the hands of another (whether inadvertently or because of their own choices), can cause the murdered soul to be restless, want restitution, justice, have their story told, or sometimes just wish to participate in this world as best they can, in order to make amends for their past behavior.

-A cook who did a poor job cooking for so many men was thrown into the ship’s oven during a riot over bad meals, that took place when The Queen Mary was being used as a troop ship.
-He died of his burns suffered.
+A cook who did a poor job cooking was once thrown into the ship’s oven during a riot over bad meals.
+He died from his burns.

-Experiencing sudden death because of an accident or natural causes can leave victims in spirit form restless, wanting to continue their lives in this world, to either enjoy living or complete a task they were yearning to finish.
-Others can’t get over their painful death, stuck in the moment.
+Sudden death, whether from an accident or natural causes, can leave victims in spirit form restless and wanting to continue their lives in this world, either to enjoy living or complete a task they were yearning to finish.
+Others can’t get over their painful death, and are stuck in the moment.

-During the 1960s, a crewman was crushed and died in great pain after yelling for help but in vain.
+During the 1960s, a crewman was crushed and died in great pain after yelling for help.
 The narrow corridor that leads to the ship’s propeller shafts is called Shaft Alley which had a big, heavy door called “13”, that accidentally shut on this poor soul.
 It wasn’t supposed to happen, and he can’t let it go.

-During troop deployment to the Indian Ocean, it was extremely hot on board, and being packed in like sardines, caused a death among the soldiers every 7 minutes for hours.
+During troop deployment to the Indian Ocean, it was extremely hot on board, and because the men were packed in like sardines, a soldier died every 7 minutes.
+This went on for hours.

-People throughout the years, both adults and children have drowned in both the first class and the second class swimming pool.
+Over the years, adults and children have drowned in both the first and second class swimming pools.

-A traveler, Walter J. Adamson who was a guest in 1948, and was checked into a 3rd class room; B226 on the B deck; (that is now B340), died in his sleep while traveling to America.
+A traveler, Walter J. Adamson, who was a guest in 1948 and who was checked into a third-class room (B226 on the B deck, that is now B340) died in his sleep while traveling to America.
 Perhaps he still wants to travel to America with a goal in mind.
 Spirit stow-aways remain, hoping to make it to America.

 In 1949, Senior Second Officer William Stark died from an accidental poisoning.

-People who enjoyed their work while alive, sometimes want to continue to do what they did, reliving their fond memories while in spirit form.
-Several spirits who worked here or were stationed on aboard continue to relive their old memories by doing what they were good at on board.
+People who’ve enjoyed their work while alive sometimes want to continue to do what they did, reliving their fond memories while in spirit form.
+Several spirits who have worked here or were stationed on board continue to relive their old memories by doing what they were good at in life.

-The engine mechanic, John, the poisoned officer; Senior Second Officer William Stark; both mentioned above, are among some of the former workers that reside here.
-Senior Second Officer William Stark drank from a gin bottle; thinking that it had gin in it.
+The engine mechanic, John, the poisoned officer, and Senior Second Officer William Stark, both mentioned above, are among the former workers who still reside here.
+Stark drank from a gin bottle, thinking it was gin.

-Some people who enjoyed being in a special place like a hotel or cruise ship, like to visit or even stay permanently when they pass into spirit form.
+Some spirits who in life enjoyed being in a special place like a hotel or cruise ship, like to visit or even stay permanently.

 Pool-area: some of the guest spirits who still enjoy the pool.